EltonFaust/cordova-plugin-multi-player/README.md

             } else if (s == 'STOPPED') {
                 // the media was stopped
             } else if (s == 'STOPPED_FOCUS_LOSS') {
-                // the media was stopped after other app requested focus } else if (s == 'ERROR') {
+                // the media was stopped after other app requested focus (Android only) } else if (s == 'ERROR') {
                 // the media raised an error
             }